Featured Snippets that Answer Questions

 - What the weather is in a particular location

 - The capital of a state

 Google replies to some queries by showing a one box result that answers a query.
-We’ve seen one box results that were videos and one box results that were map results.
+For example, we’ve seen one box results: videos and one box results that were map results.
 So, a one-box result that is an answer to a question isn’t unusual.

 The patent tells us that some answers are ideally explanatory answers, which they tell us are also referred to as “long answers” or “answer passages.”
 So, for the question query [why is the sky blue], an answer explaining how waves could influence the color of the sky can be helpful.